2018 Mizoram Legislative Assembly election

 The legislative assembly election was held on 28 November 2018 to elect members of the 40 constituencies in Mizoram.
 Mizo National Front won 26 seats in the election.
 This was the first time that Congress does not have any government in any of the states in Northeast India.

 Background

 The tenure of Mizoram Legislative Assembly was due to end on 15 December 2018.

 Four high-profile leaders of the Congress including the Speaker of the Legislative Assembly in Mizoram defected to the BJP before the polls.

 Schedule

 The Election Commission of India has announced the poll dates on 6 October 2018.
 It was held in single phase on 28 November 2018.
 The result was declared on 11 December 2018.

 Exit polls

 Quit Notice to CEO

-On the eve of the election, Quit notice was given to Chief Election Officer SB Sashank because of two issues, one involving the deployment of central forces around Reang tribals living in Tripura Camps who are voters for Elections in Mizoram.
+On the eve of the election, Quit notice was given to Chief Electoral Officer SB Sashank because of two issues, one involving the deployment of central forces around Reang tribals living in Tripura Camps who are voters for Elections in Mizoram.
 While the State government wanted them to travel to Mizoram, groups representing Reang tribals wanted them to vote from Tripura camps.